Skip to main content

 Additional configuration

 For optimal performance it is recommended to use Ethernet package sizes (MTU) which are larger than 1500 bytes.
 Recommended package size is ~9000 bytes or higher depending on the support of the used network controller.
-Your whole network infrastructure e.g. switches should support this Ethernet package size if not the GenTL will use the largest possible size.
+Your whole network infrastructure e.g. switches should support this Ethernet package size.

 Maximizing the "Receive Buffer" size